Skip to content

 A create or update request passes through these stages:

-4. Persistence: accepted object is written to etcd and watch events are broadcast to listeners.
+6. Persistence: the accepted object is written to etcd, and watch events fan out to listeners.

 API Groups and Versions